-Few crops look anything like what they did in nature prior to domestication.
+Few crops look anything like what they did in nature before domestication.
 For millennia farmers selected from among natural genetic variation for the seeds or plants that were more desirable.

 Somehow, farmers in ancient Babylon managed to select for a hybrid of three cereal grasses to create wheat.
 The ancient farmers in what is now Mexico took an unlikely wild grass called Teosinte and eventually selected what we now call corn.

-In the mid 1900’s, breeders increased their supply of genetic variants by exposing seeds to gamma radiation or mutagenic chemicals.
-Many familiar foods like the Ruby Red Grapefruit were developed using mutation breeding.
+In the mid-1900s, breeders increased their supply of genetic variants by exposing seeds to gamma radiation or mutagenic chemicals.
+Many common foods like the Ruby Red Grapefruit were developed using mutation breeding.
 Some of the improvements during the Green Revolution also came through mutation breeding, but also through organized international sharing of germplasm.

-“Traditional” plant breeding continues to be a very useful tool, and increasingly it is now informed by the detailed knowledge of the genes involved because of the increasingly affordability of DNA sequencing technologies (Marker assisted breeding).
+“Traditional” plant breeding continues to be a very useful tool, and increasingly it is now informed by the detailed knowledge of the genes involved because of the increasing of affordability of DNA sequencing technologies (Marker-assisted breeding).

 What New GMO traits are coming?

-The first generation of biotech crops mostly represented examples of herbicide tolerance and/or Bt-based insect resistance, and were offered in the major “row crops” (corn, soybeans, canola, cotton, alfalfa, sugar beets).
+The first generation of biotech crops mostly represented examples of herbicide tolerance and/or Bt-based insect resistance and were offered in the significant “row crops” (corn, soybeans, canola, cotton, alfalfa, sugar beets).

-The potato company, Simplot, is introducing potatoes with reduced bruising which will reduce food waste.
+The potato company, Simplot, is introducing potatoes with reduced bruising, which will reduce food waste.
 They also have potatoes with a consumer health advantage.
-They make less of the amino acid, xxx, which can convert to acrylamide during drying.
+They make less of an amino acid, which can convert to acrylamide during drying.
 Simplot has also used genetic engineering to move a Late Blight resistance gene from wild potatoes into desirable commercial varieties.
 Late Blight was the fungus that caused the Irish Potato Famine and which continues to require extensive fungicide use today.

 A small, grower-led company in British Columbia called Okanagan Specialty Fruit recently got USDA approval for apple cultivars that don’t brown after cutting because the gene for the enzyme that causes the browning has been “turned off.”
 This has advantages for both fresh sliced apples and for making dried apple slices without the need for sulfites.

-A tiny company called Revolution Bio is making genetically modified flowers with the goal of offering “GMO plants” that are a fun and esthetically pleasing way for consumers to experience a genetically engineered crop.
+A tiny company called Revolution Bio is making genetically modified flowers intending to offer “GMO plants” that are a fun and esthetically pleasing way for consumers to experience a genetically engineered crop.

-There are some new GMO crops that have been developed, but for which it is unclear whether commercialization will occur.
+Some new GMO crops have been developed, but for which it is unclear whether commercialization will occur.
 The Florida citrus industry is facing complete collapse in the near future because of an exotic vector and bacterial pathogen that cause a malady called “Citrus Greening.”
 The growers funded university research that has produced a promising example of resistance to the disease.
 Whether it will be used is up to the big orange juice brands.